 Prism are really thrilled that moving forward with our international exhibitions we have been able to include such important and established artists, adding depth and experience to our range of early and mid-career artists, all of whom contribute to the critical artistic and cultural dialogue we continue with the world at large.
 A great development for us and an especially significant one as we are able to include them in our first Polish exhibition in Bialystok this June!

 ARTISTS SHOWING AT THE GALERIA SPODKI

-You are cordially invited to visit this unusual and wide-ranging exhibition!
+You are cordially invited to visit this exciting, unusual and wide-ranging exhibition in beautiful Bialystok!

-Prism 7 will be at the Galeria Spodki, Bialystok, Poland, 9 June - 9 July 2016.
-Provisional title 'In Varietate Concordia' (Unity in Diversity)
+PRISM 7 - IN VARIETATE CONCORDIA is now on at the Galeria Spodki, Bialystok, Poland, 9 June - 9 July 2016

 We at Prism are immensely grateful to Tomasz M. Kukawski and the Galeria Spodki management for this opportunity to show the range and distinctive qualities of our associates’ work in the fine Spodki gallery.